Last Updated on

-Usually we visit for at least a month, Australia is a good 24hr flight away at least so for less than that it isn’t worth the flight with little ones.
+Usually we visit for at least a month, Australia is a good 24hr flight away at least, and we only usually stopover somewhere like Bangkok, so for less than that it isn’t worth the flight with little ones.
 Jetlag is not fun!

 Our latest trip we were lucky enough to stay almost three months.
 It was a fantastic experience for our children who are Bilingual, speaking Italian and English, but with English being the minority language it gave them the boost they needed, especially J4 who picked up a bit of the Australian accent while we were there.